joelbutcher/php-optional/README.md

 ### Updating a user's profile

-The below class indicates who this package may be used to update a users profile information.
+The below class indicates how this package may be used to update a users profile information.
 All fields are optional, because our user may not want to update all fields.

 ```php